 The 10-second takeaway

-For the quarter ended June 29 (Q2), Danaher met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended June 28 (Q2), Danaher met expectations on revenues and beat slightly on earnings per share.

-Danaher booked revenue of $4.55 billion.
-The 16 analysts polled by S&P Capital IQ looked for revenue of $4.58 billion on the same basis.
-GAAP reported sales were 23% higher than the prior-year quarter's $3.71 billion.
+Danaher tallied revenue of $4.74 billion.
+The 14 analysts polled by S&P Capital IQ foresaw a top line of $4.72 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.